TrickyISIS/NextBotML/README.md

 # NextBotML
- A rocket league reinforcement learning bot for me and my school to work on
+ A rocket league reinforcement learning bot for me and my school and my friends to work on